 Make the Car Ride More Comfortable

 - Lower the car windows.
-Even a few inches of fresh air will equalize inside and outside air pressure and that can help reduce nausea.
-Keeping the car cool and well ventilated is helpful, too.
+Even a few inches of fresh air will equalize internal and external air pressure, which can help reduce nausea.
+Keeping the car cool and well-ventilated is helpful, too.

 - Restrict your dog’s food intake prior to travel.
 If possible, withhold food for 12 hours before the car trip.
 But don’t restrict access to fresh water.

-- Bring something that smells like home for your dog, whether it’s a much-loved toy, his favorite blanket, or even your old tee shirt.
+- Bring something that smells like home for your dog, whether it’s a much-loved toy, a favorite blanket, or even your old T-shirt.

 - Buy a special toy that you only give to the dog in the car.
-Help him associate car travel with fun.
+Help them associate car travel with fun.

-After a few days sitting in the car, try starting the car and letting it run for a few minutes with her in it.
-Bring a toy and play with her.
+After a few days of sitting in the car, try starting the car and letting it run for a few minutes with them in it.
+Bring a toy and play with your dog.
 Make it a happy time.
 Then shut off the car and exit.
-Do this for a few days until she shows enthusiasm for going to the car.
-The trick here is to progress slowly after she shows no sign of sickness.
+Do this for a few days until your dog shows enthusiasm for going to the car.
+The trick here is to progress slowly after they show no sign of sickness.

-The next step is to drive up and down the driveway or road in front of your house once then stop and exit.
+The next step is to drive up and down the driveway or road in front of your house once, then stop and exit.
 Slowly increase the amount of travel until you can take short trips to somewhere that your dog likes, maybe a park or to visit a playmate.
-If she gets sick, take a step or two back in the process until she builds up tolerance to the car.
+If they get sick, take a step or two back in the process until they build up tolerance to the car.

 If there are slip-ups or lapses, stay calm.
-Your dog may show signs of anxiety, such as whining, drooling, licking her lips, or even vomiting.
-Yelling at her or making a big deal out of it will only amplify her stress.
+Your dog may show signs of anxiety, such as whining, drooling, licking their lips, or even vomiting.
+Yelling or making a big deal out of it will only amplify their stress.
 Keep cool and try again tomorrow.